Sonofneli7/csd-310/README.md

 The repository includes examples and exercises that demonstrate:

--Designing efficient database schemas
+- Designing efficient database schemas
--Writing and executing complex SQL queries
+- Writing and executing complex SQL queries
--Creating and managing relational databases -Implementing best practices in database development and administration
+- Creating and managing relational databases
+- Implementing best practices in database development and administration

 ## Technologies Used
 This project utilizes the following tools and technologies: